-A student desiring a waiver of academic policy and/or a degree program requirement contacts the education services office or the ANG/AFRC CCAF advisor for guidance on how to submit a waiver request to the dean of academic affairs.
+A student desiring a waiver of academic policy and/or degree program requirements contacts the education services office or the ANG/AFRC CCAF advisor for guidance on how to submit a waiver request to the dean of academic affairs.
 Waivers are considered only if approval of the waiver will make the student a degree candidate.
+The dean of academic affairs is the final authority for exceptions and waivers of academic policy.